 Copper Iris (Iris fulva)

 A distinctive iris with dark rusty red blooms!
+Slightly smaller in stature than the often cultivated blue flag iris.
 Grows best in poorly drained, mucky soil or shallow water, but adapts well to moist garden beds.
 Attractive to hummingbirds!

 Light: Full Sun, Part Sun/Shade